Guns N' Roses: Legacy, style and influence

-A heavy influence on both the image and sound of Guns N' Roses was the Finnish band Hanoi Rocks (singer Michael Monroe and Rose have collaborated on various occasions).
+A heavy influence on both the image and sound of Guns N' Roses was the Finnish band Hanoi Rocks; singer Michael Monroe and Rose have collaborated on various occasions.
 Rose has stated that the band was massively influenced by groups like Queen, AC/DC, the Rolling Stones, Aerosmith, and Rose Tattoo, and that the sound of Appetite for Destruction was influenced by AC/DC, Led Zeppelin, the Who, Cheap Trick, Aerosmith, Van Halen, the New York Dolls, and Hanoi Rocks.
-The band was also influenced by the likes of T. Rex, the Sex Pistols, Black Sabbath, and Accept.
+The band was also influenced by the likes of T. Rex, the Sex Pistols, Black Sabbath, MC5, and Accept.
 Rose's orchestral-style songwriting on the Illusion albums was influenced by the Electric Light Orchestra, Elton John, and Queen, particularly their album Queen II.
 Rose cited the influence of Nirvana's "Smells Like Teen Spirit" in recording the title track of Chinese Democracy.
 Rose was heavily influenced by the industrial rock sound of Nine Inch Nails, changing the band's sound in the lead up to Chinese Democracy.
 Critics noted influences of Queen, Wings and Andrew Lloyd Webber on some songs on Chinese Democracy.

-Guns N' Roses influenced many later rock bands such as Fall Out Boy, Avenged Sevenfold, Mother Love Bone, Buckcherry, Hinder, Manic Street Preachers, Nickelback, Bullet for My Valentine, Fozzy, the Strokes, Sum 41, and Black Label Society.
-The U.S. release of the PlayStation game Mega Man X5 had the names of the game's bosses changed in honor of the band.
+Guns N' Roses influenced many later rock bands such as Alter Bridge, Avenged Sevenfold, Black Label Society, Blind Melon, Buckcherry, Bullet for My Valentine, Fall Out Boy, Foo Fighters, Fozzy, Ghost, Green Day, Halestorm, Hinder, Manic Street Preachers, Mother Love Bone, Nickelback, Pearl Jam, Seether, Shinedown, Smashing Pumpkins, Stone Temple Pilots, Sum 41, The Pretty Reckless, and The Strokes.

+Guns N' Roses have appeared in popular culture across television and film.
+Arrested Development featured a gag in the episode "Sword of Destiny" (2005), where Tony Wonder attempts to name his magic DVD "Use Your Illusion".
+Slash was lampooned in the South Park episode "Crack Baby Athletic Association", where he is portrayed as a mythical figure named "Vunter Slaush", a Santa Claus-like legend believed by the children.
+Celebrity Deathmatch staged a fight between Axl Rose and Slash in a music-themed episode.
+Rose also voiced himself in a 2018 episode of New Looney Tunes, and in 2021 appeared in Scooby-Doo and Guess Who?.
+Can't Hardly Wait (1998) features a comedic performance of "Paradise City", while Step Brothers (2008) includes the family car singalong of "Sweet Child o' Mine", and The Lego Ninjago Movie (2017) included a flute rendition of "Welcome to the Jungle".
+The U.S. release of the video game Mega Man X5 (2000) renamed its bosses after Guns N' Roses members.
+Manga series JoJo's Bizarre Adventure The JoJoLands introduced a Stand named "November Rain" after the Guns N' Roses song.
+"Welcome to the Jungle", frequently played at sporting events, is considered a sports anthem.

 Guns n' Roses are still an example of how a band can move rock forward.
 Sometimes you think, "How can you top anything by the Yardbirds, or Zeppelin, or the Stones?"
 And then you hear Guns n' Roses, and it's inspiring.
 You can think that it's all been written, but it hasn't.